-- 1. Approve bow hunting within the Non-Park/Public Areas, Park Land Areas, and Private Property Areas as detailed in this Council Action Form. - 2.
-Approve bow hunting only in the Non-Park/Public Areas and Park Land Areas specified in this Council Action Form and not allow any Private Property Areas to be considered. - 3.
+- 1. Continue to approve bow hunting within the park system, City property, and other eligible property as detailed in the Urban Deer Management ordinance and rules as listed above. - 2.
+Approve bow hunting only in the City locations specified in this proposal and do not allow additional properties to be considered. - 3.
 Do not approve bow hunting as proposed in the Urban Deer Management ordinance and rules listed above.